nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 The CEO is the ultimate authority in the system, with unique responsibilities that bridge strategic oversight and direct operational control.

 - **Vendor Management:** The CEO is solely responsible for managing all third-party vendor relationships.
 This includes adding new vendors, logging interactions, and managing financial records via the **CEO Mobile App** and the **Internal System Portal**.
-- **GBL Review Generation:** The CEO also participates in the GBL Review Flywheel, using the **CEO Mobile App** to generate review links during the final deposit refund conversation with off-boarding tenants.
+- **GBL Review Generation:** The CEO is solely responsible for the GBL Review Flywheel, using the **CEO Mobile App** to generate review links during the final deposit refund conversation with off-boarding tenants.
 - **Strategic Direction:** The CEO sets the high-level strategy and direction for the entire autonomous system.